-Vietnamese people love visiting pagodas on important occasions as an ancient traditional habit.
+Vietnamese people love visiting pagoda on important occasions as a tradition.
 They go there to pray for a year of happiness, health and wealth.
-However, most of Vietnamese people do not know how a praying manner is; therefore, the foreign tourists are hardly guided about such important manners.
-This entry will inform you fully about the manners of pray in Buddha pagodas and temples.
+However, most of Vietnamese people do not know how a praying manner is.
+Therefore, the foreign tourists when travel to Vietnam are hardly guided about such important manners.
+This entry will inform you fully about the manners of pray in a Buddha pagoda or temple.

 1. Dress appropriately